agile-lab-dev/witboost-templates-gallery/docs/templating_solutions.md

+---
+sidebar_position: 7.5
+---

 # Templating solutions

 ## Same field, different visual renders

-When creating a template, we might require that a field is shown with a different layout depending on the input of the user (for example, a [conditional field](examples/ConditionalFields/conditional_fields.md) that allows the user to either pick a value from an external source, or typing it manually).
+When creating a template, we might require that a field is shown with a different layout depending on the input of the user (for example, a [conditional field](examples/ConditionalFields/conditionalFields.md) that allows the user to either pick a value from an external source, or typing it manually).
 The problem lies in the limitation Witboost templates have where one field (identified by its key) can only have one "winning" definition, so if the same field is defined in two different places, one will override the properties and visual rendering of the others.
 As we will see, there are several solutions to this problem, each one with their own advantages and disadvantages.

 - **Two fields that coalesce into one on templating step**